akkuman/blob-uploader/README.md

 Flags:
   -h, --help              help for upload
-  -p, --passowrd string   the passowrd of registry
+  -p, --password string   the password of registry
   -r, --ref-name string   the ref that you will push, exmaple: ghcr.io/example/hello:1.2.0 -f, --tgz-file string   file path for tgz which will be uploaded -u, --username string   the username of registry